"It’s pretty shitty in the cyber world for us right now"

 Donning a biohazard suit & wading into the comments about a trans athlete

 Just a note that today’s newsletter is about trans issues, and could be triggering.
-I also hope it will be enlightening and — overall — positive.

 Also, I have censored some names and Twitter handles as I don’t want certain people getting any level of attention.